RupertAvery/DiffusionToolkit/What's New v1.8.0 .md

 * Fixed Prompt Search error
 * Fixed some errors scanning NovelAI metadata
 * Fixed some issues with Unicode text prompts
+* Page no longer resets position when removing an image from an album or deleting
+* Fixed Metadata not loaded for first image